 - Badass Biker: Averted.
 The bikers are harmless hippies who just want to find the American dream.
 It's the Good Ol Boys who are the ruffians.

 - The Cameo: Captain America and Billy sell their cocaine to none other than Phil Spector.

 - Conspiracy Theorist: George Hanson is fairly certain that aliens already live amongst us, and that they are not revealed by our government because of the general panic that would ensue.

 - Deep South: Portrayed as xenophobic and violent.

-- Diabolus Ex Machina/Downer Ending/Shoot the Shaggy Dog: A most triumphant example as our heroes are about to embark to Florida to start their life of luxury, and then, some hillbillies shoot them.
+- Diabolus ex Machina: Our heroes are about to embark to Florida to start their life of luxury, and then, some rednecks shoot them.